3C0D/obsidian_vocabulary_cards_review/README.md

 **In Context menu**:
 - Clean data of deleted codeblocks.
 - Choose mode: `random` or `next`.
-- Show inverted: invert the expression and it's translation.
+- Show inverted: invert the expression and it's explanation.
 Really usefull to learn in both directions.

  ![alt text](assets/invert.png)